khulnasoft/devkit/frontend/dockerfile/docs/reference.md

 layer the previous build generated is reused and merged on top of the new layers.
 This also means you can easily rebase your images when the base images receive updates, without having to execute the whole build again.
-In backends that support it, BuildKit can do this rebase action without the need to push or pull any layers between the client and the registry.
-BuildKit will detect this case and only create new image manifest that contains the new layers and old layers in correct order.
+In backends that support it, DevKit can do this rebase action without the need to push or pull any layers between the client and the registry.
+DevKit will detect this case and only create new image manifest that contains the new layers and old layers in correct order.

-The same behavior where BuildKit can avoid pulling down the base image can also happen when using `--link` and no other commands that would require access to the files in the base image.
-In that case BuildKit will only build the layers for the `COPY` commands and push them to the registry directly on top of the layers of the base image.
+The same behavior where DevKit can avoid pulling down the base image can also happen when using `--link` and no other commands that would require access to the files in the base image.
+In that case DevKit will only build the layers for the `COPY` commands and push them to the registry directly on top of the layers of the base image.